jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 	  I added the "throw away your code" point.
 	* Remember something about debuggers, which would make some people very very angry.
+* 2019-06-13:
+	* Clarified the point about choosing a language a bit more.
+	* Added a point to use functional programming.
+	* Added a point about use structures to well-defined data.